Cr4ckC4t/signal-decoder/README.md

 After all dissectors had their chance to decode the input and submitted possible results, the `filter` method is used to discard all variants that don't contain a specified string (like `ctf{`).

 Finally, `show_variants` prints all results.

+---

+To add your own dissector, just copy the existing one and modify the logic to interpret the input (the file must start with `Dis` and end with `.py`).
+Next up could be a dissector for NRZ (and its variants).